 The Commission also determined that “the death penalty, even in Oklahoma [emphasis ours], has not always been imposed and carried out fairly, consistently, and humanely, as required by the federal and state constitutions.”
 Think about that for a minute.
 The Commission admitted that Oklahoma has violated the Constitution through its death penalty system in the past.
 Even if every recommendation the Commission made is implemented, there’s no fixing the constitutional violations that those who have already been executed suffered in Oklahoma.

 The report’s executive summary notes that the shortcomings of Oklahoma’s death penalty system “have severe consequences for the accused and their families, for victims and their families, and for all citizens of Oklahoma.”
 No doubt all of this is true.
 Those accused of capital crimes in Oklahoma face a severely broken justice system.
 Victims’ families suffer through delays and uncertainty about guilt due to repeated errors in the system.
 Even if an execution date does finally arrive and even if there is no question of innocence, these families will still go home to a table with an empty chair where their loved one once sat.
-None of this comes cheap, either.
-Oklahoma taxpayers are paying millions of dollars every year for a system based on a failed public policy that just doesn’t work.
+None of this comes cheap, either; Oklahoma taxpayers are paying millions of dollars every year for a system based on a failed public policy.

 Chapter 1: Overall recommendation